yellowdog/python-examples/README.md

 | `workerPoolData`          | The name of a file containing a JSON document defining a Worker Pool.                                                |                         |
 | `workerTag`               | The Worker Tag to publish for the each of the Workers on the node(s).                                                |                         |

+## Using Textual Names instead of IDs for Compute Requirement Templates and Image Families

+The `templateId` property can be directly populated with the YellowDog ID (YDID), or it can be populated with the textual name of the template, in the form `namespace/template_name`.

+Similarly, the `imagesId` property can be populated with the YDID of an Image Family, Image Group, Image, or a string representing the native name of a cloud provider image (e.g., an AWS AMI).
+It can also be populated with the textual name of an Image Family, in the form `namespace/image_family_name`.

 ## Automatic Properties

 The name of the Worker Pool, if not supplied, is automatically generated using a concatenation of `wp_`, the `tag` property, and a UTC timestamp, e,g,: `wp_mytag_221024-155524`.